-The social and economic participation of people with disabilities and their health and well-being over the life course
+Full social and economic participation of people with disabilities and good health and well-being over the life course

 We will achieve this by playing a leading role in research innovation, knowledge exchange and translation in the field of disability.

-- We develop and trial models and we conduct proper evaluations of these models.
-On that basis we propose tried and tested solutions.
+We develop and trial models and we conduct proper evaluations of these models.

-- We provide robust recommendations to advance policy and practice.
+We develop robust recommendations to advance policy and practice.

 We adhere to the principle: “Nothing about us without us”.